bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 In this second part we will see how to use additional textures for the pattern and the color palette.

+:construction: TODO in encode/decode_gamma, this warning is shown in log only if there is a real error : `warning X3571: pow(f, e) will not work for negative f, use abs(f) or conditionally handle negative values if you expect them` :construction:

 ``` Lua